-Artists can stop anyone from mutilating or destroying their work, such as demolishing a building that has street art on its walls, through the Visual Arts Right Act (VARA)
+Artists can stop anyone from mutilating or destroying their work through the Visual Arts Right Act (VARA)

 Category - Attribution & Integrity